GLIMS-RGI/rgi_user_guide/docs/04_revisions.md

 ## Data processing workflow

-Historically, RGI version have been generated and updated "manually", using GIS tools to merge, edit, and prepare the RGI data files.
-Contributions to the RGI were sent directly to the dataset manager, who was in charge of processing them.
-This was efficient and without a doubt contributed to the success of the RGI.
-However, this process was prone to human errors (there weren't many) and relied in a few key persons without whom the dataset could not be maintained or updated.
-It also led to confusion since there were two databases of glacier outlines: GLIMS and RGI.
+Historically, RGI versions have been generated and updated "manually", using GIS tools to merge, edit, and prepare the RGI data files.
+Contributions to the RGI were sent directly to the dataset maintainer (per mail or otherwise), and this person was in charge of processing them and ensuring consistency.
+This efficient, ad-hoc workflow contributed to the speed at which the RGI could be created and lead to its success.
+However, this process was prone to human errors and relied in a few key persons without whom the dataset could not be maintained or updated.
+This process also led to confusion, since there were two databases of glacier outlines: GLIMS and RGI, with different data models and glacier ids.

+With RGI7, the two data products are now related and each have a clear mandate.
+GLIMS is the central database for all glacier outlines, while the RGI is a curated snapshot of GLIMS for a target year ([Figure 2](fig-workflow)).

 :::{figure-md} fig-workflow
 <img src="img/workflow.png" alt="data workflow" class="bg-primary mb-1">